 8. Five companies reached unicorn status in the fintech industry in the last quarter of 2018.
-In Q1 2019, seven fintech companies achieved the same.
+Throughout 2019, 24 fintech companies achieved the same.

-The last quarter of the year saw five companies claim the coveted title of fintech unicorns, statistics show.
+The last quarter of 2019 saw eight companies claim the coveted title of fintech unicorns, statistics show.
 A unicorn is a startup company worth more than $1 billion.
-Credit card provider Brex, data aggregator Plaid, and digital bank Monzo were some of the names that reached this prestigious goal in 2018.
+Ripple, High Radius, and Next Insurance were some of the names that reached this prestigious goal during the last year.